-The best way to prevent moss growth on roofs is to use a product like Moss B Ware every six months.
+The best way to prevent moss growth on roofs is to use a product like Moss B Ware every six months when conducting your shingle roof maintenance.
 Sprinkle it on the roof a day before it rains on a non-windy day.
 The rain will wash the product down the roof and dry up the moss.
 Afterward, simply sweep off the moss and relax!

 If there is no rain in the forecast, the debris can be removed by hand or with the blower.
 You always want to use the blower from the top down.
 Using the blower from the bottom up will lift the shingles and cause damage.▲ Back to Menu

 Step 6: Keep those Gutters Clean and Debris-Free as part of your Shingle Roof Maintenance

 While you’re doing your periodic roof inspection, don’t forget to take a peek at the gutters as well.
 Although it might seem like an extra step, the gutters actually play an integral role in the overall health of your roof!

 Here are a few simple tips on how to inspect your gutters and make sure they’re properly functioning: